ganesshkumar/obsidian-table-editor/README.md

 ## 3. License
 [MIT](LICENSE)

+## 4. Acknowledgements
+1. Special thanks for [@FelipeRearden](https://github.com/FelipeRearden) for his valuable feedback and feature suggestions that has helped shaping up this plugin!

-## 4. Other Obsidian plusins/tools made by me
+## 5. Other Obsidian plusins/tools made by me

 | # | Name/Repo                                                                                            | Link                                                    | Type   |
 |---|------------------------------------------------------------------------------------------------------|---------------------------------------------------------|--------|